-HCG gets a bad name because of its use with the HCG diet so it's very important to separate the hormone from the diet.
+HCG gets a bad name because of its use in the HCG diet so it’s very important to separate the hormone from the diet.

 HCG works very well in both men and women but particularly in women with thyroid disease and estrogen/progesterone imbalances (those with menstrual irregularities).